python-telegram-bot/python-telegram-bot/examples/README.md

 All examples are licensed under the [CC0 License](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/LICENSE.txt) and are therefore fully dedicated to the public domain.
 You can use them as the base for your own bots without worrying about copyrights.

+Do note that we ignore one pythonic convention.
+Best practice would dictate, in many handler callbacks function signatures, to replace the argument `context` with an underscore, since `context` is an unused local variable in those callbacks.
+However, since these are examples and not having a name for that argument confuses beginners, we decided to have it present.

 ### [`echobot.py`](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/echobot.py)
 This is probably the base for most of the bots made with `python-telegram-bot`.
 It simply replies to each text message with a message that contains the same text.